ReLope: KL-Regularized LoRA Probes for Multimodal LLM Routing: Preliminaries

-where $\sigma$ denotes the logistic sigmoid function.
-The probe is trained with the binary cross-entropy loss:
+where $\hat{y}$ denotes the predicted probability that the small-model answer is correct.
 The probe learns a mapping from intermediate hidden states to the correctness label $Y$ and therefore serves as a routing estimator.
 Compared with sequence-level signals such as input difficulty or output consistency, probes can capture richer semantic information encoded in hidden states \citep{chuang2025confident}, which leads to effective routing performance.